 - You have physical difficulty driving.
-For instance, do you have trouble moving your foot from the gas to the brake?
-Do you have trouble turning to look over your shoulder?
-Do you take medications that cause drowsiness, dizziness, seizures, or blackouts?
+For instance, trouble moving your foot from the gas to the brake, trouble turning to look over your shoulder, taking medications that cause drowsiness, dizziness, seizures, or blackouts.

 - You feel exhausted after driving.